m0nl1ght/Subauto/README.md

 ## About Subauto

-Subauto is a python tool designed to enumerate subdomains of websites using OSINT it combain other tools Sublist3r and whatwaf
+Subauto is a Bash Script designed to enumerate subdomains of websites using OSINT it combain other tools Sublist3r and whatwaf
-, Themiedal
+, Themiedal, it bad coded but will do the job

 Picture